Skip to main content

 • “This is the reason I support indie developers, the experience was like an interactive movie with an interesting story and decent acting that gets better as the game progresses; you can tell the actors get more comfortable as the game goes on, the culprit was not as obvious as I thought, and I would play it again to see the other endings and choices.”

-• “This might sound fine, but the game's full of player traps that will literally cause entire story beats to skip, for evidence gathering to completely get sidetracked or to literally be useless to your goal.”
+• “This might sound fine, but the game is full of player traps that literally cause entire story beats to be skipped, evidence gathering to be sidetracked, or made completely useless to your goal.”

-• “The story seems to be extremely packed with hints of ideas that they had and wanted to develop, but just never actually bothered with.”
+• “The story seems extremely packed with hints of ideas the developers wanted to explore but never actually developed.”

 • gameplay